Resolve federated-authentication domain conflicts in Apple Business Manager

 When you configure federated authentication, Apple Business Manager checks to learn whether your domain name is already part of any existing Apple IDs:

-Managed Apple IDs: If a different organization has Managed Apple IDs in the domain that you want to use, Apple will investigate who owns the domain and notify you when the investigation is complete.
-If more than one organization has a valid claim to the domain, no organization can federate it.
+Managed Apple IDs: If a different organisation has Managed Apple IDs in the domain that you want to use, Apple will investigate who owns the domain and notify you when the investigation is complete.
+If more than one organisation has a valid claim to the domain, no organisation can federate it.